jjvanzon/JJs-Reference-Architecture/patterns/comments.md

 `[ Draft ]`

-📖 Doc-Only Members
+📔 Doc-Only Members
 ====================

-Hi there developers!
-And hello to you normal people too.
-Another technical update (again).

-This time I want to talk about "doc-only members": a technique to improve code documentation.
-It's way to centralize and reuse the comments in your code.
+"Doc-only members" are technique to improve code documentation: a way to centralize and reuse comments.

 - [What are XML Doc Comments?](#what-are-xml-doc-comments)
 - [Declutter Your Code!](#declutter-your-code)